-Our economics courses share a common first year in which we introduce the key areas that underpin the rest of the course.
-Years 2 and 3 consolidate and expand upon this knowledge via a series of core and optional study modules which have been developed to give you a thorough understanding of the subject and enable you to tailor the degree to fit your academic and career interests.
+The first year of our economics courses introduce the key areas that underpin the rest of the course.
+Years 2 and 3 consolidate and expand upon this knowledge via a series of core and option study modules which have been developed to give you a thorough understanding of the subject and enable you to tailor the degree to fit your academic and career interests.

 The first year provides a broad introduction to all areas of economics, from small scale economic decisions at an individual and local level through to issues that impact upon national and international economies.

 You will also study one option module.
 In previous years, options have covered topics such as: